Sohaib-01/Sohaib-01/README.md

 ### Hi there 👋🏼

 My name is Sohaib and I am a Biomedical Scientist by profession but learning to code so that I can transition into the tech industry.

+- 🌱 I’m currently on a bootcamp with The Coders Guild, so I am enjoying my journey of learning coding.
+- More info coming soon....

 <!--
 **Sohaib-01/Sohaib-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🌱 I’m currently on a bootcamp with The Coders Guild, so I am enjoying my journey of learning coding.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...